Maya civilization: Palaces and acropoleis

 These complexes were usually located in the site core, beside a principal plaza.
 Maya palaces consisted of a platform supporting a multiroom range structure.
 The term acropolis, in a Maya context, refers to a complex of structures built upon platforms of varying height.
 Palaces and acropoleis were essentially elite residential compounds.
 They generally extended horizontally as opposed to the towering Maya pyramids, and often had restricted access.
 Some structures in Maya acropoleis supported roof combs.
-Rooms often had stone benches, used for sleeping, and holes indicate where curtains once hung.
+Rooms often had stone benches for sleeping, and holes indicate where curtains once hung.
 Large palaces, such as at Palenque, could be fitted with a water supply, and sweat baths were often found within the complex, or nearby.
 During the Early Classic, rulers were sometimes buried underneath the acropolis complex.
 Some rooms in palaces were true throne rooms; in the royal palace of Palenque there were a number of throne rooms that were used for important events, including the inauguration of new kings.

 Palaces are usually arranged around one or more courtyards, with their façades facing inwards; some examples are adorned with sculpture.
 Some palaces possess associated hieroglyphic descriptions that identify them as the royal residences of named rulers.
 There is abundant evidence that palaces were far more than simple elite residences, and that a range of courtly activities took place in them, including audiences, formal receptions, and important rituals.

 Pyramids and temples

 Temples were sometimes referred to in hieroglyphic texts as kʼuh nah, meaning "god's house".
 Temples were raised on platforms, most often upon a pyramid.
 The earliest temples were probably thatched huts built upon low platforms.
 By the Late Preclassic period, their walls were of stone, and the development of the corbel arch allowed stone roofs to replace thatch.
 By the Classic period, temple roofs were being topped with roof combs that extended the height of the temple and served as a foundation for monumental art.
-The temple shrines contained between one and three rooms, and were dedicated to important deities.
+Temple shrines contained one to three rooms, and were dedicated to important deities.
 Such a deity might be one of the patron gods of the city, or a deified ancestor.
 In general, freestanding pyramids were shrines honouring powerful ancestors.